 Tonyrefail Community School scale Pen-y-Fan

-Students from Tonyrefail Community School took on the challenge of climbing Pen-y-Fan, the highest peak in South Wales, to raise money for their trip to Kenya.
-Tia-Louise, one of the 30 students from the school who travelled to Kenya to volunteer with our partner projects, raised an incredible £493 from the climb.
-The group did incredibly well with their fundraising, and greatly enjoyed their volunteering experience.
+A group of students from Tonyrefail Community School bravely took on the challenge of climbing Pen-y-Fan, the highest peak in South Wales, to raise money for their volunteering trip to Kenya.
+Tia-Louise, one of the 30 students from the school who travelled to Kenya to volunteer with our partner projects in Nakuru, raised an incredible £493 from the climb.
+The group did extremely well with their fundraising, and greatly enjoyed their volunteering experience.
 Well done, everyone!

 Ellis raises £100 after whirlwind fundraising day!

 Ellis, a volunteer with Burton Albion Community Trust, managed to raise £100 towards her trip costs in just one day, after packing in a five kilometre colour run and a bake sale at Derby University.
-To top up her fundraising, Ellis also held a quiz night, organised a “night at the races”, and took part in a sponsored swim-a-thon, which saw her team up with three other volunteers to swim 26.2 miles in 12 hours.
+To top up her fundraising, Ellis also held a quiz night, organised a “night at the races” event, and took part in a sponsored swim-a-thon, which saw her team up with three other volunteers to swim 26.2 miles in 12 hours.
 Ellis raised an incredible £2200 for her trip in total, which is absolutely amazing!